A double-dimensional approach to formal category theory: Kan extensions

 \end{proposition} \begin{proof} The composite above can be rewritten as $(d \of \cart) \hc \eta$ by the axioms for horizontal composition, so that the proof follows from \propref{restriction as left Kan extension} and the horizontal pasting lemma. \end{proof}

-The following generalises a well known result for $2$-categories; see Proposition~22 of \cite{Street74}.
+The following three propositions generalise well known results for $2$-categories and enriched categories.
+The first of these generalises Proposition~22 of \cite{Street74b} (for 2-categories) and Proposition~4.23 of \cite{Kelly82} (for enriched categories); see also Proposition~14 of \cite{Wood82} for the analogous result in proarrow equipments.
 Remember that a vertical morphism $\map fAC$ is called full and faithful (\defref{full and faithful morphism}) whenever the restriction $C(f, f)$ exists and the identity cell $\id_f$ is cartesian. \begin{proposition} Let $\map f{A_n}B$ be a full and faithful morphism whose companion $f_*$ exists and assume that the nullary cell $\eta$ in the composite below defines $l$ as the pointwise (weak) left Kan extension of $d$ along $(J_1, \dotsc, J_n, f_*)$.
 The full composite defines $l \of f$ as the (weak) left Kan extension of $d$ along $(J_1, \dotsc, J_n)$; in particular if $n = 0$ then the composite, in that case a vertical cell, is invertible.

 \end{proposition} \begin{proof} By applying \corref{unit in terms of full and faithful map} to $\map f{A_n}B$, and by factorising the identity considered there through the cartesian cell that defines $f_*$, we find that the weakly cocartesian cell in the composite above equals the composite below where $\id_f'$, which is the factorisation of $\id_f$ through $B(f, f)$, is cocartesian.
 That $\eta$ composed with the cartesian cell below defines $l \of f$ as the (weak) left Kan extension of $d$ along $\bigpars{J_1, \dotsc, J_n, B(f, f)}$ is by definition (\defref{pointwise left Kan extension}).
 That the resulting composite $\eta \of (\id_{J_1}, \dotsc, \id_{J_n}, \cart)$, after being composed with $\id_f'$, again defines $l \of f$ as a (weak) left Kan extension follows from the vertical pasting lemma.
 Since the resulting composite coincides with the composite above, this proves the main assertion.